I/O¶

 This page documents how to load and save meshes with mmgpy.

-mmgpy registers a Medit reader/writer plugin with PyVista on import, so pv.read("foo.mesh") and dataset.save("foo.mesh") both go through MMG's native I/O. Other formats are handled by PyVista directly (which uses meshio under the hood).
+mmgpy registers a Medit reader/writer plugin with PyVista on import, so pv.read("foo.mesh") and dataset.save("foo.mesh") both go through MMG's native I/O. Other formats are handled by PyVista directly; formats not natively supported by VTK require pip install pyvista[io] (which pulls in meshio).

 Reading Meshes¶